ROTOR: Post-war situation

-As the threat of German air attack became ever more remote, UK radar operations were wound down late in the war, and by the end they were already largely unused.
+As the threat of German air attack became ever more remote during the later stages of the Second World War, UK radar operations were wound down, and by the end of the war they were already largely unused.
 After the war ended, there was a general feeling that another war was at least ten years in the future.
 Given the rapid ongoing improvements in radar systems through this period, the Air Ministry felt there was no point introducing new radars that would likely become obsolete in a few years.
 They planned to allow radar to continue developing through this period and use the existing WWII-era systems in the meantime.

 To consider the issue in more depth, the Cherry Report was commissioned in 1945.
-This report noted that the increasing speeds of new bombers, and especially future designs that were jet-powered, would travel across the plotting boards of the existing Dowding system so rapidly that they would fly off the maps before the interception could be arranged.
+This noted that the increasing speeds of new bombers, and especially future designs that were jet-powered, would travel across the plotting boards of the existing Dowding system so rapidly that they would fly off the maps before interception could be arranged.
 The report suggested that a radar with 250 mile range would be needed to replace the existing AMES Type 7/GCI systems, which were limited to about 90 mile against bomber-sized targets.
 Estimating that such a radar would be available around 1957, the report suggested that existing GCI stations should receive upgraded antennas with more accuracy, new electronics for better performance, upgrades to their display systems, four Type 13's for height measuring, and two Type 14 units for anti-jamming use.
 Additionally, their information would be sent to six new command centres, who would produce much larger maps of the airspace, up to 1000 miles across.
 All of the sites would be upgraded with hardened bunkers to allow them to survive a near miss.